panlm/partner-lab-korea/ssp/ssp.rst

 ++++++++

 .. note::
-  This lab is **NOT** required for the Taiwan Partner Lab.
+  This lab is **NOT** required for the Korea Partner Lab.
 It has been left in place for later reference, if required.

   Estimated time to complete: **45 Minutes**